 Stroll through two of Albuquerque’s historic neighborhoods and shop in unique local shops on two consecutive days.

-And we can’t forget the food.
-Food is so essential to our identity that our state even has a state question, “Red or green?” which refers to the type of chile you prefer on your dish at a restaurant.
+We can’t forget the food.
+Food is so essential to our identity that our state even has a state question, “Red or Green?” which refers to the type of chile you prefer on your dish at a restaurant.
 The delicious flavors of New Mexico’s cuisine make perfect gifts for any time of year, but are especially popular at the holidays to add a little spice to the winter months - products like New Mexican green chile, dried red chile powder, more types of salsa than you can imagine, and our tasty State Cookie, the biscochito.

 The festive season brings traditional New Mexican culinary specialties to the forefront with tamales, posole, and biscochitos on every table.